MJKR-Tech/Rendr/README.md

 # Rendr

-Customizable Report Rendering with MJKR-Tech’s Rendr for GSEngage21
+Customizable Report Rendering with MJKR-Tech’s Rendr

 ## What is Rendr